catalyst-cloud/catalystcloud-docs/source/block-storage/ephemeral-replacement.rst

 After this is completed, you should be able to assign a floating IP to your instance and SSH to it and you'll find all of your data in tact.
-The only difference now being that your instance now has a persistent volume for storage.
+The only difference now being that your instance has a persistent volume for storage.

 .. code-block:: bash